DimaNaeem/iam-dashboard/README.md

 # 🛡️ IAM Dashboard – Identity & Access Management System

-This is a Java Spring Boot-based IAM (Identity & Access Management) dashboard that demonstrates key features such as:
+This is a Spring Boot-based Identity & Access Management Dashboard that enables secure role-based access control.
+It allows admins to manage users, assign roles and permissions, and view audit logs through a user-friendly interface built with Thymeleaf
 - ✅ User and Role Management
 - ✅ Permissions assignment
 - ✅ Audit Logging